chainguard-dev/edu/content/chainguard/administration/custom-idps/custom-idps/index.md

 chainctl config edit
 ```

-This will open a text editor (`nano`, by default) where you can edit the local `chainctl` config.
+This will open your system's default text editor where you can edit the local `chainctl` config.
 Add the following lines to this file.

 ```
 default:
   identity-provider: <your identity provider id here>
 ```

 Then save and close the file.
-If you used the default editor, `nano`, you can do so by pressing `CTRL + X`, `Y`, and then `ENTER`.
+If your system's default editor is `nano`, for example, you can do so by pressing `CTRL + X`, `Y`, and then `ENTER`.

 You can also set this with a single command using the `chainctl config set` subcommand, as in this example.